tyzia/Module-Data-Groups/Sprint-2/readme.md

-# 🧭 Guide to Week 2 exercises
+# 🧭 Guide to Sprint 2 exercises

-This README will guide you through the different sections for this week.
+This README will guide you through the different sections for this sprint.

 ## Setup

-Go to the **root of this repository**.
-Double check you're there with `pwd`.
-Also double check with `ls`.
-**If you're in the root you should be able to see the `week-1`, `week-2` and `week-3` directories**

-Run the command `npm install` in the root of this repo.
+Make sure your terminal is in the `Sprint-2` directory of this repository.

-To run tests in the `week-2` directory you can:

-1. Change directory into `week-2`
-2. Run the tests using `npm test`
+Run the command `npm install` to install any dependencies you need.

 ## 🐛 Debug